Australia Square: Construction

-The project was instigated by Dick Dusseldorp, the founder of Lend Lease.
+The project was instigated by Dick Dusseldorp, the founder of Lendlease.

 The city block which is now Australia Square is approximately 5500 m2 in area, and formerly held some 30 properties and buildings.
 Australia Square was constructed by Civil & Civic.
 Construction, starting with demolition of the old buildings, began in 1961.
 The finished tower is 50 storeys tall with most of these available for commercial tenants, a total of 40900 m2.

 The tower is constructed of lightweight concrete, with 20 projecting vertical columns tapering to the summit and supporting a combination of interlocking rib-structured reinforcement and radial support beams.
 The tower is 42 m in diameter, with a central core of 20 m diameter.
 The core contains elevator shafts, emergency stairwells and service conduits.
 Each floor is donut shaped, with a clear span of 11 m to the perimeter windows and a total area of 1032 m2 each.
 Construction time for each floor was five working days—a new standard in office tower construction.

 Other features

+Plaza Building

 Facing Pitt Street is the 13-storey Plaza Building, a comparatively simple rectangular office building (designed 1961, construction started 1962, completed 1964).
 The Plaza Building was devised to be completed and generate rental income while the round tower was being constructed.

+Public art

 Alongside the Tower Building sits a large abstract steel sculpture by Alexander Calder.
 There is also a sculpture by Seward Johnson Jr, Waiting.
 The tower ground floor lobby had tapestries by Le Corbusier and Victor Vasarely on display; however, due to fading, those pieces were removed and replaced in 2003 with a mural by Sol LeWitt.
-The former Lend Lease executive floor in the tower also had many artworks specified by Harry Seidler: the reception area displayed a sculpture by Norman Carlberg and tapestries by John Olsen and Le Corbusier, the executive floor suites also had a tapestry by Miro and artwork by Alexander Calder.
+The former Lendlease executive floor in the tower also had many artworks specified by Harry Seidler: the reception area displayed a sculpture by Norman Carlberg and tapestries by John Olsen and Le Corbusier, the executive floor suites also had a tapestry by Miro and artwork by Alexander Calder.

+Public spaces

 Extensive public open space, including fountains, is a feature of the Square.
 This design feature is an early example of including a public open space on private land.
 There are numerous entrances to the retail precincts in the lower ground level of the Tower, which include a post office and food outlets.
 The retail target is the office worker on a lunch break, and the open-plan design and ease of access have been styled accordingly.